czzarr/czzarr.github.com/source/_posts/2012-03-29-sopa-hadopi-future-of-culture.markdown

 ---

-The entertainment industry is busy trying to make the US to adopt the SOPA law which is considered by [many](http://www.guardian.co.uk/technology/2012/jan/18/sopa-wikipedia-blackout-google-reddit "many") dangerous for the Internet.
+The entertainment industry is busy trying to make the US to adopt the SOPA law which is considered dangerous for the Internet by [many](http://www.guardian.co.uk/technology/2012/jan/18/sopa-wikipedia-blackout-google-reddit "many").
 This brings two questions:

 * What can the future model for accessing culture be?
 Will today's giants be part of it?